Sindangan: Tourism

 These are only some of its places of interest and recreation.

-Sindangan River Boardwalk Esplanade
+Sindangan River Esplanade

-The Sindangan River Boardwalk Esplanade, more commonly referred to as the Sindangan Sunset Boulevard, is an under-construction esplanade on the bank of the Sindangan River, initially spanning from the national highway of Barangay Goleo to the southern portion of Barangay Lawis.
-It is now on its completing stage of its phase 1 development and will soon serve as a recreation site for tourists and local Sindanganons.
-When completed, it will span at an approximate total of 8 kilometers from the northern end of the Piao Bridge in Barangay Goleo to the eastern portion of the Port of Sindangan in Barangay Calatunan, which will then be an ideal site for street festivals and sporting events like marathons and triathlons.
+The Sindangan People’s Boardwalk, also known as the Sindangan River Esplanade or locally as the Sindangan Boulevard, is a multi-phase construction project along the northern bank of the Sindangan River near its mouth.
+Phase 1, which currently runs from the national highway in Barangay Goleo to southern Barangay Lawis, is already complete and serves as a popular recreational area for both residents of Sindangan and tourists.
+Once fully finished, the boardwalk is expected to extend approximately 8 kilometers from the Piao Bridge in Barangay Goleo all the way to the Port of Sindangan in Barangay Calatunan, making it an ideal venue for large public events such as street festivals, marathons, and triathlons.

 Healthcare

 Sindangan is being served by the Sindangan District Hospital, a community hospital located in Barangay Poblacion.

 Education

 Educational institutions are widely distributed in Sindangan.

 The town has two college institutions, both religious, the St. Joseph College of Sindangan Incorporated (SJCSI) and the Philippine Advent College (PAC).
 Both offer courses in education, liberal arts, and computer sciences.
 PAC consistently produces nurses passing the board.

 The town has fifty-seven (57) elementary schools, ten (10) secondary schools.
 Five are situated in the outlying barangays and four (4) in the urban barangays.

 A TESDA training center in Barangay Goleo offers technical courses and training to qualified students.

 In 2021, an extension campus of the Mindanao State University is formally opened in Sindangan.